 Conversations

-Conversations can be created in multiple ways.
-You can directly create them via the ChatBotKit platform, or you can use integrations such as the AI Widget, Slack, Discord, Messenger and other integration or directly via the API.
+Conversations can be created in multiple ways: directly from the ChatBotKit dashboard, through integrations such as the AI Widget, Slack, Discord, Messenger, WhatsApp, Telegram, and others, through Tasks that your AI agents run automatically, or directly via the API.

 Conversation Messages